50 Cent Continues Feud With Lala Kent, Likens Her Appearance To ‘Vanderpump Rules’ Co-Star James Kennedy

 “Dude you’re sitting around searching the internet for pics of her and wasting YOUR OWN ENERGY AND TIME on this!
 It looks like she won homie!
 Go outside homie,” chastised a commenter.

-“Okay honestly I’m over this can you start bullying someone else?” question a different person.
+“Okay honestly I’m over this can you start bullying someone else?” questioned a different person.

 “What are you being so hateful… it didn’t look good bullying a female on social media,” chimed in a third Instagram user.

-Just an hour after 50 cent uploaded the photos, Lala posted a picture of her and her dog, Lilly on Instagram.
+Just an hour after 50 Cent uploaded the photos, Lala posted a picture of her and her dog, Lilly, on Instagram.

 Fans applauded the 29-year-old for staying strong despite 50 Cent’s constant criticism.